The 0–100 match score

 How the global funding check works

 Government contracts worldwide typically pay net-30 to net-90 days after milestone completion.
 For a $500K contract, that means potentially funding $500K in costs before receiving payment.
 Discovering this constraint after 40 hours of proposal work is one of the most common reasons qualified suppliers withdraw from contracts they could have won.
-BidClarity flags financing pathways before you open the tender document.
+BidClarity surfaces the applicable financing pathway before you open the tender document.

 Find your row by market.
 The programme that applies depends on where the contract is issued and where your business is registered.
 If you operate across multiple regions, multiple rows may apply — check each one that matches your situation.